open-sauced/open-sauced/CONTRIBUTING.md

 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more examples.

 ### Work in progress
-Github has support for draft pull requests, which will disable the merge button until the PR is marked as ready for merge.
+GitHub has support for draft pull requests, which will disable the merge button until the PR is marked as ready for merge.

 ## Issues